assimp/assimp-docs/source/usage/use_the_lib.rst

 Overview
 --------

-Ogre importer is currently optimized for the Blender Ogre exporter, because that's the only one that I use.
+Ogre importer is currently optimized for the Blender Ogre exporter because that's the only one that I use.
 You can find the Blender Ogre exporter at: `OGRE3D forum <http://www.ogre3d.org/forums/viewtopic.php?f=8&t=45922>`_

 .. _ai_what:

 What will be loaded?
 --------------------

-Mesh: Faces, Positions, Normals and all TexCoords.
+Mesh: Faces, Positions, Normals, and all TexCoords.
 The Materialname will be used to load the material.

 Material: The right material in the file will be searched, the importer should work with materials who have 1 technique and 1 pass in this technique.
-From there, the texturename (for 1 color- and 1 normalmap) and the materialcolors (but not in custom materials) will be loaded.
+From there, the texture name (for 1 color- and 1 normal map) and the materialcolors (but not in custom materials) will be loaded.
 Also, the materialname will be set.

 Skeleton: Skeleton with Bone hierarchy (Position and Rotation, but no Scaling in the skeleton is supported), names and transformations,